michaal1995/Testing-website-by-Page-Object-Model-/README.md

 # Testing-website-by-Page-Object-Model
-Project of testing website using Python, Senenium, Page Object Model and unittest
+Project of testing website using Python, Selenium, Page Object Model and unittest

 Requirements:
 - webdriver in C:\TestFiles\chromedriver.exe